-May 27: Chronic Uncertainty: Sweetening the Search Process in Self-Diagnosis with Ryan Woodring, 10 AM EST, zoom link.
+May 27, 2022: Chronic Uncertainty: Sweetening the Search Process in Self-Diagnosis with Ryan Woodring, 10 AM EST, watch recording here.
 Harboring an undiagnosed chronic nausea has forced artist Ryan Woodring to contend with culturally calcified beliefs in legibility and locatability in patienthood.
 Neolibeal health care in the U.S. engenders individualized searching and self-diagnosis, highlighting asynchronous temporalities between a search engine’s results and a human’s ability to metabolize them.
 Woodring’s practice valorizes this chronic uncertainty by recognizing it as the main stage where playful and subversive meaning-making takes place.

 Including a series of thematic conversations across care ethics and arts, considers how we can look at the world from new, acquired critical, creative and poetic perspectives.
 The event aims to collect, share and learn from best practices from the perspectives of creative research and care ethics, in physical and digital realms.
 These will be discussed in terms of impact in society through social responsibility, mutual support, and cooperation, as applied to the care for the environment, society, heritage and art.